venkatabhinavgale/reskin-enercare/wp-content/plugins/addsearch-instant-search/readme.txt

 Try AddSearch for free for 7 days.
 Pricing starts at $25.00 per month.
 You can learn more about our pricing [here](https://www.addsearch.com/pricing/?utm_campaign=Wordpress%20Plugin&utm_source=wordpress_plugin).

 == Changelog ==

+= 2.1.1 =
+* Fixed an issue where addsearch shortcode would not work for search results on the Separate Results Page

 = 2.1.0 =
 * Allow the search results page to be taken control of by the plugin